IngridMi/mini-hacks/README.md

 # Web3API Mini-Hacks 🌊

-To incentivize all members of the ecosystem to experiment and create new ideas in a permisionless way, each month the Web3API DAO will host a mini-hackathon where the best projects will be selected by other members of the Web3API DAO, and a reward pool of 20 W3API tokens will be shared pro-rata to all participants who received votes.
+To incentivize all members of the ecosystem to experiment and create new ideas in a permisionless way, each trimester the Web3API DAO will host a mini-hackathon where the best projects will be selected by other members of the Web3API DAO, and a reward pool of 60 W3API tokens will be shared pro-rata to all participants who received votes.

 ## How to participate 🔬